Here are guidelines for what to shred

 Credit card receipts and statements: Keep receipts until your monthly statement arrives; if that's correct, shred the receipts.
 Exceptions: Keep a receipt if you're disputing a bill or to cover a warranty or return period.
 Keep the statements for seven years if they contain tax-related expenses.

 Paycheck stubs: Make sure the information on your paycheck stubs matches your annual W-2 when you receive it, then shred the stubs.
 If your employer lists vacation/sick leave carryover on your paycheck stub, keep the last one of the year.
 Notify your employer if the information doesn't match.

 Credit union records: At the end of each year, go through your share draft carbons or statements and only keep those related to taxes, business expenses, and housing or mortgage payments.

-Miscellaneous: Keep these items permanently-updated household inventory, birth and death certificates, marriage license, divorce papers, military records, insurance claims, accident reports and claims, proof of ownership and major debt repayment, IRA contribution records, and legal correspondence.
+Miscellaneous: Keep these items permanently-social security documents, birth and death certificates, citizenship papers, adoption papers, marriage license, divorce papers, military records, insurance claims, accident reports and claims, proof of ownership and major debt repayment, IRA contribution records, legal correspondence, and updated household inventory.